rustic-games/learn-gfx-hal/book/src/03_clear_the_window.md

 what you might call "[Style C](http://number-none.com/blow/blog/programming/2014/09/26/carmack-on-inlined-code.html)" coding.
-We're just going to let the method get super long, with every single step being as plan and obvious as possible, to see the full horror of what we're doing.
+We're just going to let the method get super long, with every single step being as plain and obvious as possible, to see the full horror of what we're doing.

 The actual process here is easy enough to understand.